bozonx/mold/doc/drivers.md

 State manager generate request like:

 * method - one of: get, set, add, remove
+* payload - There is different data for different methods
 * fullPath - fullPath to requested param
-* payload - There is different data for different methods
-* documentParams - parameters for document from schema
+* documentParams - parameters of document from schema if document uses in schema
 * pathToDocument - It's part of fullPath to document container or collection.
                    If in schema doesn't use document, it will be unefined.
 * pathToField - It's part of fullPath to item or field in document/ If in schema doesn't use document, it will be unefined.

-## Responce format
+## Response format

 * coocked - It's prepared data to insert to composition
 * successResponse - It's raw data from server